-Wheezing on breathing.
-Wheezing Wheezing wheezing in the lungs
+Wheezing when breathing.
+Wheezing Whirring wheezing in the lungs

-Wheezing when inhaling is a sign that is an alarming symptom that occurs in almost all pathologies of those organs that are involved in the breathing process.
-In the vast majority of cases, the occurrence of such a manifestation is caused by the course of a particular pathological process in the body, but there are other predisposing factors.
+Wheezing when inhaling is a sign that is an alarming symptom that occurs in almost all pathologies of those organs that take part in the breathing process.
+In the overwhelming majority of cases, the occurrence of such a manifestation is caused by the occurrence of one or another pathological process in the body, however, there are other predisposing factors.

-The clinical picture will not be limited to such a symptom and is often supplemented by the most characteristic symptoms of a provocative disease.
-Among them, it is worth highlighting the heaviness in the chest, and.
+The clinical picture will not be limited to such a sign and is often supplemented by the most characteristic symptoms of the provoking disease.
+Among them, it is worth highlighting heaviness in the chest and.

 To establish the correct diagnosis, an integrated approach will be required, which is why the diagnosis will be based on a wide range of laboratory and instrumental examinations.
-Conservative methods prevail in therapy, but the question of surgical intervention will be decided on an individual basis with each patient.
+Conservative methods predominate in therapy, but the issue of surgical intervention will be decided individually with each patient.

 Etiology

-Currently, wheezing is called any non-physiological noise, represented by additional sounds that occur during breathing.
+Currently, wheezing is any non-physiological noise represented by additional sounds that arise during the breathing process.

-The main reasons that wheezing appears on inspiration are presented:
+The main reasons why wheezing appears during inspiration are:

 • or ;